-In a hot market, you may be able to avoid this fee by selling your own home.
-But it’s still wise to hire an appraiser (starting at around $400) to put a value on your home.
+In a hot market, you may be able to avoid this fee by selling your own house.
+But it’s still wise to hire an appraiser (starting at around $400) to put a value on your house.
 You’ll also need a real estate lawyer to draw up the paperwork.

-Budget for at least $1,500.
+When it comes to legal fees, it’s a good idea to budget for at least $1,500.
 It could be more if your deal is complex.

 How much does home staging cost?

-How much is land or property transfer tax?
+How much is land transfer tax?